Rail transport modelling: Electricity

-Early electrical models used a three-rail system with the wheels resting on a metal track with metal sleepers that conducted power and a middle rail which provided power to a skid under the locomotive.
-This made sense at the time as models were metal and conductive.
+The first miniature electric trains used a three-rail track, with non-insulated wheels resting on the two outer rails that were in contact with the metal sleepers.
+The insulated central rail supplied the current to a skid under the locomotive.
+The outer rails ensured the return of the current.
+The current was alternating, supplied by the domestic network, lowered by various means (transformer or serial resistances).
+This kind of track made sense at the time as models were metal and conductive.
 Modern plastics were not available and insulation was a problem.
 In addition the notion of accurate models had yet to evolve and toy trains and track were crude tinplate.
-A variation on the three-rail system, Trix Twin, allowed two trains to be independently controlled on one track, before the advent of Digital Command Control.